 Transport is the largest source of energy consumption in Ireland.
 Read our helpful tips on how you can save energy when you travel.

-Where feasible, car pooling with neighbours, friends and family is a great idea.
-If you're planning a weekend away with friends, suggest travelling together.
+Where feasible, car pooling with colleagues, neighbours, friends and family is a great idea.

 If you need to drive, then driving style can also impact on energy use.
 Here are some top driving tips for improving efficiency and reducing CO2 emissions: